joelong01/secret-sample/README.md

     # if we don't have the scopes we need, we must update them
     if [[ -z $SECRET_COUNT ]] && [[ $USER_LOGGED_IN == true ]]; then
-        echoWarning "You are not logged in with permissions to check user secrets.
-Adding them by refreshing the token" gh auth refresh --scopes user,repo,codespace:secrets
+        echo_warning "You are not logged in with permissions to check user secrets." echo_warning "Adding them by refreshing the token" gh auth refresh --scopes user,repo,codespace:secrets
     fi